Helsinki-NLP/OPUS-CAT/enginefinetune.md

 See [here](finetuneprogress.md) for information about monitoring the progress of fine-tuning.

+### Fine-tuning and tag processing

+Bilingual files may contain tags.
+The base OPUS models that OPUS-CAT uses do not support translation of tagged text, instead the tags are stripped away before the text is translated, and the resulting machine translation contains no tags.
+However, when fine-tuning a model, it is possible to specify that tags are to be included in the fine-tuning material as text markers by using the **Include placeholder tags as texts** and **Include tag pairs as texts** check boxes.
+This allows the fine-tuned model to learn how to place the text markers in the translation.
+If a model has been fine-tuned with these options, the Trados plugin will attempt to place tags to the translation based on these text markers.
+This feature is not yet supported for other CAT tools.
+This is an experimental feature, so it is disabled by default.

 ### Initiating fine-tuning from the OPUS-CAT MT Engine with an aligned pair of source and target language files

 The process is otherwise the same as with TMX fine-tuning, except that instead of selecting a TMX file (steps 2 and 3), you click the radio button labeled **Text (separate files for source target)** and browse for the source and target files.